Category Archives: 1950 Films

 Handsome Joe innocently stumbles upon her mansion and the two form an eerie relationship ending in tragedy.

 Joe narrates the film and we see a man lying dead in a vast swimming pool.
-Ironically, this is the end of the film, and Wilder interestingly then works backward so that the audience knows tragedy will eventually ensue.
+Ironically, this is the film’s ending, and Wilder interestingly works backward so the audience knows tragedy will eventually ensue.

 To avoid men chasing him, Joe pulls into a driveway and hides his car in a garage near a vast yet run-down mansion.
 He is mistaken for a coffin salesman and meets the infamous and creepy Norma and her servant, Max.